taverntesting/tavern/docs/source/basics.md

 ## Marking tests

-**The section on marking tests only applies if you are using Pytest**

 Since 0.11.0, it is possible to 'mark' tests.
 This uses Pytest behind the scenes - see the [pytest mark documentation](https://docs.pytest.org/en/latest/example/markers.html) for details on their implementation and prerequisites for use.